Hi! Welcome to my author page where you can find information about me, my books, my horse and my dogs!

 HELP!
 My Dog is Scared of Fireworks

 Now available from Amazon as a paperback and an ebook ... if you have a noise sensitive dog, this is essential reading.
 Written with my friend, Tellington TTouch practitioner Toni Shelbourne, we know from past experience with our own terrified dogs just how dreaded Fireworks Night can end up becoming.
-We were able to help our dogs deal with and ultimately overcome their fears, and we decided to write this book so we could share all the things we learned ourselves.
-It is available as a paperback, and because we wanted to make it as available as possible to everyone, also as an ebook at the bargain price of 99p!
+We were able to help our own dogs deal with and ultimately overcome their fears, and we decided to write this book so we could share all the things we learned ourselves.
+It is available as a paperback, and because we wanted to make it accessible to as many people as possible, you can also buy it as an ebook at the bargain price of 99p!

 This is the first in a series of mini-books which look in detail at various

 issues affecting dogs and owners.

 This is the second in our series of mini-books which look at various issues that beset owners and dogs.

 If your dog is a poor passenger, even the shortest of trips in the car can be a miserable experience for everyone.